playhousehosting/onborderoffborder/README.md

 - `Group.Read.All` - Read all groups
 - `Group.ReadWrite.All` - Read and write all groups
 - `GroupMember.ReadWrite.All` - Add/remove members from groups
-- `DeviceManagementManagedDevices.ReadWrite.All` - Manage Intune devices
+- `DeviceManagementManagedDevices.ReadWrite.All` - Manage Intune devices and perform remote actions
-- `DeviceManagementConfiguration.ReadWrite.All` - Read and write device configuration
+- `DeviceManagementConfiguration.ReadWrite.All` - Read and write Intune device configuration and policies
+- `DeviceManagementApps.ReadWrite.All` - Read and write Intune apps (Win32, Store, LOB applications)
 - `Mail.ReadWrite` - Read and write mail in all mailboxes
 - `MailboxSettings.ReadWrite` - Read and write mailbox settings
 - `Directory.Read.All` - Read directory data